Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Accelerator Modifications: Rebunching protons at a higher RF frequency

 \subsection{Properties of the present Main Injector proton bunch}

 The Fermilab Main Injector~\cite{Convery:2018} is filled with protons in a single turn from the Recycler ring.
-The Recycler serves as an accumulator ring for batches of 8-GeV/c protons from the Booster synchrotron, operating at 15 Hz at present and at 20 Hz in the future for the LBNF.
-Each batch contains 84 RF buckets at $\sim$53 MHz.
-The 3.3-km long Recycler circumference is exactly 7 times the Booster circumference, or 588 buckets, but only 6 of these slots are filled with beam, leaving an abort and extraction gap of 84 buckets that gives time for the kicker to direct the beam into the NuMI target.
-Every cycle of 1.2 s, the 6+6 Booster batches, containing $\sim10^{14}$protons, are slip-stacked at 8 GeV/c in the Recycler by injecting them at a slightly different energy, and when they line-up longitudinally, are captured by a single 53-MHz RF system.
-Figure~\ref{fig:slip_stacking} shows two Booster bunches at the final moment of slip-stacking, just before being captured by the Recycler RF system in a single RF bucket~\cite{Ainsworth:IPAC2017-WEPVA039}.
+The Recycler serves as an accumulator ring for batches of 8 GeV/c protons from the Booster synchrotron, operating at 15 Hz at present and at 20 Hz in the future for the LBNF.
+Each batch contains 84 RF buckets at 53.1 MHz.
+The 3.3 km long Recycler circumference is exactly 7 times the Booster circumference, or 588 buckets, but only 6 of the 7 are filled with beam, leaving an abort and extraction gap of 84 buckets that gives time for the kicker to direct the beam into the NuMI target.
+During every cycle of 1.2 s, the 6+6 Booster batches containing $\sim10^{14}$ protons are slip-stacked at 8 GeV/c in the Recycler by injecting them at a slightly different energy~\cite{slipstack}.
+When they line-up longitudinally, are captured by the 53 MHz RF system.
+The left side of Figure~\ref{fig:MI_distributions} shows two Booster bunches at the final moment of slip-stacking, just before being captured by the Recycler RF system in a single RF bucket~\cite{Ainsworth:IPAC2017-WEPVA039}.

 The Recycler beam is then transferred to the Main Injector, accelerated to 120 GeV and extracted to the neutrino production target downstream, creating 9.5 $\mu$s of bunched neutrino beam~\cite{PhysRevSTAB.16.071001}.